carlleston/OneClassPropensityModel/README.md

-oneclass_propension
+OneClassPropensityModel
 ==============================

-tcc using one-class for propension modelling
+final paper using one-class for propension modelling

 Project Organization
 ------------